gnovis/swift/README.md

 # Swift - FCA Data Converter
 Converter of data formats used in Formal Concept Analysis and public repositories.
-Swift provides command line application and GUI interface.
+Swift provides console application and GUI interface.

 ## Supported formats
 -------------------